liyanage/xcode-text-macros/README.md

   giving them their own shortcut.
 In those cases it’s a good idea to memorize their completion shortcut instead, which is the next best thing.
   To insert the macro, type the completion shortcut and hit the tab key.

+The second step is to start writing (and hopefully sharing) your own macros:

 * Xcode’s macro language is fairly complicated, and as far as I know not well-documented, but it is also very powerful because it uses an inheritance system and flexible token replacement features.
 It’s worth to learn it,